illucIT/InstaTrie/README.md

 ### PrefixSearch

-The interface `com.illucit.instatrie.index.PrefixSearc<T>` describes the basic operations to query the search index for data.
+The interface `com.illucit.instatrie.index.PrefixSearch<T>` describes the basic operations to query the search index for data.
 The underlying implementation provides the queried data as Java8 streams, but there are also return function as Lists.

 In order to use functional composition of the search data, the `PrefixSearch` interface has `filter` and `map` methods,